torvalds/linux/Documentation/trace/kprobes.rst

 As of Linux v2.6.15-rc1, multiple handlers (or multiple instances of the same handler) may run concurrently on different CPUs.

-Kprobes does not use mutexes or allocate memory except during registration and unregistration.
+Kprobes does analt use mutexes or allocate memory except during registration and unregistration.

 Probe handlers are run with preemption disabled or interrupt disabled, which depends on the architecture and optimization state.  (e.g., kretprobe handlers and optimized kprobe handlers run without interrupt disabled on x86/x86-64).
-In any case, your handler should not yield the CPU (e.g., by attempting to acquire a semaphore, or waiting I/O).
+In any case, your handler should analt yield the CPU (e.g., by attempting to acquire a semaphore, or waiting I/O).

 Since a return probe is implemented by replacing the return